Spring Garden Revival

 Plainville Municipal Ordinances for Mulching Equipment Operation & Commercial Service Standards

 Plainville regulates mulching equipment operation to minimize noise and ensure safety.
 Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Commercial operators must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry a minimum of 1M in general liability insurance, with workers’ compensation as required by MA law.
-Safety protocols include traffic control (coordinate with the Police Department), proper signage, and right-of-way permits for municipal property work.
-Environmental compliance mandates proper material handling, immediate cleanup of paved surfaces, and documentation of waste disposal, in accordance with MassDEP regulations.
-For ordinance details, contact:
+Commercial service providers must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry general liability insurance of at least 1M and mandatory workers compensation.
+Safety protocols include traffic control for right-of-way work, compliance with MUTCD signage standards, and pedestrian protection.
+Environmental compliance requires proper material handling, no discharge to storm drains, immediate cleanup of paved surfaces, and documentation of waste disposal.
+Coordination with MassDEP ensures adherence to state environmental regulations.

 Plainville Department of Public Works